Kristianmarku/Kristianmarku/README.md

 - 👋 Hi, I’m @Kristianmarku
 - 👀 I’m interested in Website Developing.
-(Laravel PHP, Bootstrap, CSS, HTML, WordPress, JavaScript, ReactJS)
+(Laravel PHP & Livewire, Bootstrap, CSS, HTML, JavaScript, Java, MySQL Database)
-- 🌱 I’m currently learning JavaScript & ReactJS
+- 🌱 I’m currently learning Java & Livewire
 - 💞️ I’m looking to collaborate on open source projects mostly on Web Developement.
-- 📫 You can reach me by email, instagram, or whatsapp. kristianmarku2003@gmail.com, @kiciedits, +383 49 240 962 .
+- 📫 You can reach me by instagram, or whatsapp.
+  @kiciedits, +383 49 240 962

 <!---
 Kristianmarku/Kristianmarku is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.